steviemul/chappie/README.md

 # Chappie

-Basic Spring AI Demo App, showing how to build a basic chatbot and implement different features.
+Chappie is a basic Spring AI Demo App, showing how to build a basic chatbot and implement different features.

+The app is designed to be an easy way to get started with playing around with AI models locally, without needing to sign up for AI models or vector databases.

 You can select any model that you have running in your Ollama instance through the selected option at the top of the page.

-By default, there is 1 default model, which is pulled on startup if not available.
+By default, there is 1 model available, which is pulled on startup if not available.

 The default model used is **llama3.2** but this can be overridden by setting an environment variable.
 For example to use a smaller model such as **llama3.2:1b**